michaelreneer/michaelreneer.github.io/_posts/website/2012-12-09-hello-world.markdown

 ## GitHub

-I also experimented a little with how the project lives in GitHub and locally.
+I have experimented a little with how the project lives in GitHub and locally.
 To start, the static html in the `master` branch of the project named `USERNAME.github.io` is served up as your user page.
 Free hosting.